golioth/developer-training/website/docs/golioth-exploration/02-device-interaction/03-lightdb-state.md

 ## Additional Exercises

 * Turn off `Auto-refresh`, then click the `Clean` button.
-Press a button on the board and observe the endpoint being recreated.
+Press a button on the board and observe the state data being recreated.